How much stamp duty will you pay? Use our calculator and learn about exemptions and concessions in each state and territory.

 All transfers of land come with stamp duty costs, which you see by using the calculator above.
 The exception to this is through the various concessions and exemptions available from each state, particularly for first home buyers.

-Yes, stamp duty is still payable on off the plan property, but keep in mind there are concessions and exemptions available in different states.
-This includes Victoria, which offers a concession, regardless of whether you intend to live in the property or not.
+Yes, stamp duty is still payable on off-the-plan property, but keep in mind there are concessions and exemptions available in different states.

 Do I have to pay stamp duty on a loan I am refinancing?